TL-System/plato/docs/development.md

 A data source must subclass the `Datasource` abstract base classes in `datasources/base.py`.
 This class may use third-party frameworks to load datasets, and may add additional functionality to support build-in transformations.

 The external interface of this module is contained in `datasources/registry.py`.
-The registry contains a list of all existing datasources in the framework, so that they can be discovered and loaded.
+The registry contains a list of provided datasources in the framework, so that they can be discovered and loaded.
 Its most important function is `get()`, which returns a `DataSource` instance.

 ### Samplers